FomTarro/vts-heartrate/README.md

 ![Working Example](img/expression_trigger.png)

 ### Custom Tracking Parameters
-This plugin outputs <b>three custom tracking parameters</b> for use.
+This plugin outputs <b>four custom tracking parameters</b> for use.
 They are as follows:

 * `VTS_Heartrate_Linear`: A value that scales from 0.0 to 1.0 as your heartrate moves across the expected range.
 * `VTS_Heartrate_Pulse`: A value that oscillates between 0.0 and 1.0 with a frequency exactly matching your heartrate.